-C. Qualitative Analysis

-The aforementioned results were examined in detail in order to understand the kinds of mistakes produced by the algorithm.
-Most of these problems are, in a sense, expected and cannot be solved merely when taking into account only pitch and temporal distances between notes.

-The majority of wrong results were given in cases where the number of voices change and erroneous connections are introduced due primarily to pitch proximity (for instance, in Figure 5 the algorithm erroneously 'gives' the last five notes of the upper voice to the second voice simply because the first of these notes is closer by a semitone to the last note of the second voice).
-Kilian and Hoos (2002) address this same problem claiming that, in essence, it is unsolvable at the note level ('It seems that when only considering the notes ... there is no reason why another separation should be preferred.' p.45).
+The results were examined in detail (qualitative analysis) in order to understand the kinds of mistakes produced by the algorithm.
+The majority of wrong results were given in cases where the number of voices change and erroneous connections are introduced primarily due to pitch proximity (for instance, see last upper five notes in Figure 5).
+Kilian and Hoos [8] address this same problem claiming that, in essence, it is unsolvable at the note level.

-6 These independent 'voices' correspond to separate spines in the kern format; all eight test pieces have been obtained from KernScores <http://kern.humdrum.org>.

 A second kind of problem involves voice crossing.
 Since voice crossing is disallowed by the algorithm notes at points where voices cross (in the Bach fugues) are assigned to wrong voices.
 A third type of mistake relates to the breaking of vertically merged notes into sub-sonorities and allocating these to different voices; in this case the breaking point in the sonority may be misplaced (see, for instance, circled note in Figure 7).

-The success rate (see previous section) of the algorithm on this small but diverse dataset is remarkable.
-It should be emphasised that the algorithm is capable of detecting different number of voices in the same piece automatically, not only in cases where a 'monophonic' voice may disappear for a while and reappear later on fugues), but where (e.g., also in cases polyphonic/homophonic textures change resulting in a different number of multi-note voices (e.g., example in Figure 9).

-Figure 9 In the opening of the Mazurka, Op.7, No.5 by F.Chopin, the algorithm detects correctly one voice (low octaves) and, then, switches automatically to two voices (melody and accompaniment).

-VI.
-CONCLUSIONS
+6. CONCLUSIONS

-In this paper the notions of voice and auditory stream have been examined, and an attempt has been made to clarify the various meanings.
-It is suggested that if 'voice' is understood as a musicological parallel to the concept of auditory stream, then multi-note sonorities should be allowed within individual 'voices'.

-It is proposed that a first step in voice separation is identifying synchronous note sonorities and then breaking these into sub-sonorities incorporated in horizontal streams or 'voices'.
-This proposal is in direct contrast with most computational systems that start by finding first horizontal 'voices' and then merging these into higher level 'voices' (actually, the latter step has not been implemented by any of the aforementioned computational models).
+In this paper the notions of voice and auditory stream have been examined.
+It is suggested that, if 'voice' is understood as a musicological parallel to the concept of auditory stream, then multi-note sonorities should be allowed within individual 'voices'.
+It is proposed that a first step in voice separation is identifying synchronous note sonorities and, then, breaking these into subsonorities incorporated in horizontal streams or 'voices'.

-The proposed voice separation algorithm incorporates the two principles of temporal and pitch proximity, and additionally, the Synchronous Note Principle and the Tonal Fusion Principle.
-Allowing both horizontal and vertical integration enables the algorithm to perform well not only in polyphonic music that has a fixed number of 'monophonic' lines but in the general case where both polyphonic and homophonic elements are mixed together.
-We have shown in the above experiments that a single algorithm, with the same parameters, can achieve very good performance in diverse musical textures in terms identifying perceptually pertinent voices/streams.
+The proposed voice separation algorithm, VISA, incorporates the two principles of temporal and pitch proximity, and additionally, the Synchronous Note Principle and the Tonal Fusion Principle.
+Allowing both horizontal and vertical integration enables the algorithm to perform well not only in polyphonic music that has a fixed number of 'monophonic' lines but in the general case where both polyphonic and homophonic elements are mixed together (see, for instance, Figure 6).
+We have shown in the above experiments that a single algorithm, with the same parameters, can achieve good performance in diverse musical textures in terms of identifying perceptually pertinent voices/streams.
+Ongoing research involves testing the algorithm on a much larger database; future work will incorporate additional principles such as the Pitch Co-modulation Principle.